 Start at the Bank, Not by Shopping for Properties

-- Protect your personal finances – One recommendation from a seasoned rental property owner is to never invest in rental properties under your personal name.
-Instead, talk with a lawyer and create a partnership or other form of company to secure your personal assets.
-A Limited Liability Company is the most common.
-In the event that something goes sour, this setup ensures that your personal finances are protected.
+- Protect Your Personal Finances – One recommendation from a seasoned rental property owner is to never invest in rental properties under your personal name.
+Instead, talk with a qualified real estate attorney and create a partnership or other form of LLC company to secure your personal assets.
+Thus, if something goes sour, this setup ensures that your personal finances are protected.

-- Diversifying property types – In addition to residential properties, you could invest in commercial properties, multi-family properties, vacation rentals, or other ventures.
+- Diversifying Property Types – In addition to residential properties, consider investing in commercial properties, multi-family properties, vacation rentals, or other ventures.
 The basic considerations for real estate investment remain the same across the board, but one opportunity may be more viable than others for some individuals.

-- Invest now – Contrary to popular belief, a great time to invest in rental properties is when you’re young.
+- Invest Now – Contrary to popular belief, a great time to invest in rental properties is when you are young.
 Young professionals who have the right cash flow can utilize an FHA (Federal Housing Administration) loan.
-These loans provide insurance in the event that a borrower defaults.
-People in their 20s and 30s can put their first home to work for them as an investment in the future.
-The real estate market is on an upswing, so 2015 is a great time for new property owners to start investing.
+These loans provide insurance if a borrower defaults.
+Therefore, people in their 20s and 30s can put their first home to work for them as an investment in the future.
+The real estate market is on an upswing, so now is a great time to start investing.